johngodoi/learning-spark/README.md

 # learning-spark
-playground for spark and testing codes from the book
+playground for spark and testing codes